JarKz/dotfiles/config/nvim/README.md

 ## First start

 You will do nothing in first start because Lazy.nvim do all things for you.
-After first run, close editor and run again for loading external functions.
+After first run close editor and run again for loading additional functions.

 ## List of plugins